Michael-J-Scofield/discord-anti-spam/README.md

   ignoreBots: true, // Ignore bot messages
   verbose: false, // Extended Logs from module
   client: client, // Client is your Discord.Client and is a required option.
-});
+  ignoredUsers: [], // Array of string user IDs that are ignored
+  ignoredGuilds: [] // Array of string Guild IDs that are ignored });

 AntiSpam.on("warnEmit", (member) => console.log(`Attempt to warn ${member.user.tag}.`));